 c.
 C- Beam

-The beam having a crosssection as C- shaped in which the top and bottom horizontal plates are known as “flanges “and the vertical plate connecting the flanges is called” web”.
+The beam has a crosssection as C- shape in which the top and bottom horizontal plates are known as “flanges “and the vertical plate connecting the flanges is called” web“.

-It is used to hold bridge decks and other heavy gadgets, purlins, wall beams of steel structure, etc.
+It is used to hold bridge decks and other heavy gadgets, purlins, wall beams of steel structures, etc.

 d.
 H- Beam

 This beam is similar to I-beam but its flanges and web width are the same which is made up of rolled steel joist.
-It is considered economical and has greater strength to weight ratio.
+It is considered economical and has a greater strength-to-weight ratio.

 e.
 Circular Beam